trust-mfn-berlin/animals-as-objects/vault/story.silkworms.md

 <figcaption>

 _Mulberry trees at the French Cemetery in Berlin-Mitte, 2020.
-(Image: Britta Lange.
-All rights reserved.)_
+(Image: Britta Lange)_

 </figcaption>